-Improvement 8 18.1 SSW has used the 80th SSW may be accepting too SSW should consider using a We have updated our target Target percentile target much risk in the near-term and variable target headroom headroom for the revised headroom headroom values across too little risk in the longer-term percentile profile in the plan draft WRMP and included the plan period.
+Improvement 8 Improvement 8: Improve the target headroom assessment.
+18.1 SSW has used the 80th SSW may be accepting too SSW should consider using a We have updated our target Target percentile target much risk in the near-term and variable target headroom headroom for the revised headroom headroom values across too little risk in the longer-term percentile profile in the plan draft WRMP and included the plan period.
 We would by choosing to use the same or clearly explain why this is the details of this in section expect water companies to headroom percentile across not appropriate.
 7.2 of the main plan.
 We accept a higher degree of the plan period. have also included additional risk in the supply demand narrative to explain our balance and target choice of headroom profile, headroom further into the which we have kept at 80 th future, or clearly justify percentile for the revised why this is not draft plan. appropriate.
-Image value and O .
-Clarify have alternative prog rammes of options have been app 19.1 It is not clear from the plan There is a lack of clarity in the SSW should include the We have included a new Alternative whether the company has plan about how the company information stated in our section in the revised draft programmes appraised a number of has appraised alternative guidance to demonstrate it WRMP, section 9.8, which programmes alternative programmes. programmes of options to has adequately considered details the alternative plans.
-There should be a range of achieve the plan outcomes. alternative programmes to details the diterriative plans. alternative programmes demete the plan outcomes. its preferred best value that still meet the programme. objectives.
+Improvement 9 : Clarify how alternative prog rammes of options have been app raised to achieve the plan.
+19.1 It is not clear from the plan There is a lack of clarity in the SSW should include the We have included a new Alternative whether the company has plan about how the company information stated in our section in the revised draft programmes appraised a number of has appraised alternative guidance to demonstrate it WRMP, section 9.8, which alternative programmes. programmes of options to has adequately considered details the alternative plans.
+There should be a range of achieve the plan outcomes. alternative programmes to alternative programmes its preferred best value that still meet the programme. objectives.
 The company should use the alternative programmes to justify its preferred set of options.
 As a minimum, the company should present a least-cost programme and a "best environment and society" programme as